When it gets too hot to picnic or run a loop around the park, you can still enjoy fresh air while being safe.

-Below are some of our suggestions on where to cool off in Central Park, or even where to find shelter during a summer downpour.
+Below are some suggestions on where to cool off in Central Park, or even where to find shelter during a summer downpour.

-Row Boat or Venetian Gondola around The Lake
+Row a Boat or Venetian Gondola around The Lake

 Central Park Zoo